Top 7 Culture Fit Interview Questions in Nursing

 Written by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

-Every unit within a healthcare facility has its own unique culture, which encompasses the attitudes, values, and practices that define how teams work together.
+Culture fit interview questions are designed to assess whether a nurse candidate’s values, standards, and attitude will contribute positively to your team.
+Asking candidates this type of question is an important part of the hiring process.
+Every unit within a healthcare facility has its own unique culture, which encompasses the habits and practices that define how teams work together.
 When hiring a new nurse, you ideally want someone who will strengthen your team’s culture, rather than detract from it.
-As such, asking candidates culture fit interview questions can be an important part of the hiring process.

 Through learning more about a candidate’s personal values and goals, you can better determine how well they align with your team and the organization as a whole.
-In this article, we’ll explain how to ask culture fit interview questions by outlining examples and key tips for evaluating your candidate’s answers.
+In this article, we’ll explain how to ask cultural fit interview questions and provide seven examples that you can tailor to meet your needs.
+Each example question also contains a breakdown of what to listen for and ideas for follow-up questions that will help you gain even more insights about your applicants.
+Use our free, printable candidate evaluation form to help you stay organized.

 What Does Culture Fit Mean in Nursing?